royalmo/royalmo/README.md

 ```
 sudo reboot
 ```
 It may ask your password, but don't worry.
-Everything should be fine after the restart (except it's a real issue with your computer).
+Everything should be fine after the restart (except if it's a real issue with your computer).